 Other marks, such as the ANAB accreditation mark if appropriate, may be included provided they are not misleading or ambiguous.
 A certificate may also include other information required by the standard and/or other normative document used for certification.

-DIRECTORY OF CERTIFIED CLIENTS
+VALIDATION OF CERTIFIED CLIENTS AND CERTIFICATES

 People often ask if an organization is accredited by ANAB, and many of these inquiries are about educational institutions.
 ANAB accredits only management systems CBs, inspection bodies and forensic inspection agencies, calibration and testing laboratories, forensic test laboratories, reference material producers, and proficiency test providers.